-The exact nature of the crew of the Cygnus.
+- The exact nature of the crew of the Cygnus.
 Lobotomized by Reinhardt into mindless, subservient drones who can only continue to perform their tasks aboard the ship.

-Then there is his execution of Durant, which prompts Reinhardt himself to beg for protection from his creation.
+- Maximillian's execution of Durant, which prompts Reinhardt himself to beg for protection from his creation.
 (Although he might just be playing the sympathy card — he curses out Maximilian for killing Alex, but Alex had just found out Reinhardt's secret.)

-What makes this all the more unsettling is that the movie was produced by Disney!
+- What makes this all the more unsettling is that the movie was produced by Disney!

 - The heroes desperately fleeing across a flimsy gantry that's dwarfed by the huge fiery meteor that's rolling towards it.